netdata/netdata/collectors/ebpf.plugin/README.md

 #### Collection period

-Plugin uses option `update every` to define number of seconds used for eBPF to send data for Netdata.
+The plugin uses the option `update every` to define number of seconds used for eBPF to send data for Netdata.
 The default value is 5 seconds.

 #### PID table size